Considering BioMarin Pharmaceutical Inc. (BMRN) as a potential investment: What Should You Do? - The Dwinnex

 Revenue Estimates

-17 analysts predict $521.47M in revenue for the current quarter.
+According to 17 analysts, the current quarter’s revenue is expected to be $521.47M.
 It ranges from a high estimate of $545M to a low estimate of $497M.
 As of the current estimate, BioMarin Pharmaceutical Inc.’s year-ago sales were $501.69M, an estimated increase of 3.90% from the year-ago figure.
 For the next quarter, 17 analysts are estimating revenue of $520.87M, an increase of 19.70% over than the figure of $3.90% in the same quarter last year.
 There is a high estimate of $571.61M for the next quarter, whereas the lowest estimate is $478.57M.

 A total of 21 analysts have provided revenue estimates for BMRN’s current fiscal year.
 The highest revenue estimate was $2.25B, while the lowest revenue estimate was $2.04B, resulting in an average revenue estimate of $2.11B.
 In the same quarter a year ago, actual revenue was $1.85B, up 14.40% from the average estimate.
 Based on 23 analysts’ estimates, the company’s revenue will be $2.71B in the next fiscal year.
 The high estimate is $3.42B and the low estimate is $2.24B.
 The average revenue growth estimate for next year is up 28.20% from the average revenue estimate for this year.